freedomofpress/securedrop-docs/docs/backup_and_restore.rst

    The new instance's onion service addresses will be unchanged, but the old instance's data and accounts will now be available.

 #.
+As part of this process, your .onion URLs have changed, and *Journalist* and
+   *Admin Workstations* will be out of date, and will need to be :ref:`updated <update_tails_v3>`.

+#.
 If you had previously configured a custom logo for your SecureDrop instance,
    :ref:`upload it again <Updating Logo Image>` using the *Admin Interface*.

+#.
+If you have migrated to new hardware, ensure your old servers have been
+   decommissioned and/or destroyed by following the relevant sections of :doc:`our decommissioning documentation <decommission>`.

 .. _additional_restore_info: